wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 ## Disclaimer
 * Note that by using any file or code in this repository you agree to this disclaimer.
-* This project is provided as-is, can potentially brick your machine, and may break your warranty.
+* This project is issued under the [MIT License](https://opensource.org/licenses/MIT) provided as-is, can potentially brick your machine, and may break your warranty.
 I am not responsible for any damage that is caused by you using anything in this Repo.

 ## Update